At Step 1, select the Website option or App option or both.

 Article 5 of the GDPR contains six principles by which all personal data must be processed.

-Lawfulness, fairness, and transparency: obey the law; only process personal data in a way that people would reasonably expect; always be open about your data protection practices.
+- Lawfulness, fairness, and transparency: Obey the law, only process personal data in a way that people would reasonably expect, and always be open about your data protection practices.

 The GDPR's definition of "personal data" is very broad.
 The chances are that your company processes a lot of it.